Table of Contents

 Reviews are, in essence, a process whereby the writer critically evaluates a given event, phenomenon, object or text.
 A review can be based on a newspaper, journal or magazine article, a book, a whole field or type of literature, an artwork, a performance, a policy, a piece or type of architecture, an exhibition, a restaurant, fashion, or on any one of a number of other things.

 A review, above anything else, puts forward a particular argument.
 An essential feature of review writing – possibly the most essential feature – is that it provides commentary and does not just summarize.
 The writer should be able to engage in discussion and dialog with the creator of the work and, indeed, with a variety of audiences.
 When you are writing a review, you may agree or disagree with a work’s author and pick out parts that you find excellent or lacking in terms of organization, judgment and/or knowledge.
 It is important the writer states their opinion on the work they are reviewing clearly.
-Usually, the way these opinions are laid out is similar to the way this is done in other genres of scholarly writing i.e. an introductory paragraph with a central thesis statement, a few body paragraphs to support the writer’s opinion, and a concluding paragraph.
-Please refer to our guide on constructing and laying out an argument for more information on this.
+Usually, the way these opinions are laid out is similar to the way this is done in other genres of scholarly writing, i.e. an introductory paragraph with a central thesis statement, a few body paragraphs to support the writer’s opinion, and a concluding paragraph.
+Please refer to our guide on constructing and laying out an argument for more information.

 - Firstly, reviews provide readers with a concise and clear summary of a book’s content.
-Included in this is an accurate description of the book’s topic and its argument as well as the purpose or perspective it deals with in its entirety.
+Included is an accurate description of the book’s topic and its argument as well as the purpose or perspective it deals with in its entirety.

 - Secondly, and of more importance, reviews set out the writer’s critical evaluation of the work’s content.
 This evaluation includes their reaction(s) to the piece i.e. what they found noteworthy, whether the author’s effort was persuasive or effective, and how this improved their understanding of the matters covered in the book.